gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 ## Testing your Bot Application

 Go ahead an run your Visual Studio project in *Debug* mode.
-You should notice a new window open in your defualt browser.
+You should notice a new window open in your default browser.
 Make note of the URL and port in your browser.

 > If you receive any build errors, make sure you are connected to the internet and Visual Studio is able to download nuget packages